About Us

 Single-Use Plastics Bylaw

-We started a petition calling on Mayor Don Iveson and Edmonton City Council to take serious action to significantly reduce the amount of single-use plastics in Edmonton.
-More specifically, we request that City Council implement a comprehensive single-use plastics strategy that includes a bylaw banning or putting a surcharge on plastic bags, straws, coffee cups, utensils, and take-out containers.
+In 2018 we started a multi-faceted campaign calling on Edmonton City Council to take serious action to significantly reduce the amount of single-use items in Edmonton.
+More specifically, we requested that City Council implement a comprehensive single-use strategy that included a bylaw addressing bags, straws, disposable cups, utensils, and take-out containers.
+After years of hard work, Edmonton created a single-use bylaw that has been in effect since July 2023.

 LEARN MORE